-At the Jack McGovern Coats’ Disease Foundation, we offer two different types of grants to further our efforts in finding a cure for Coats’ Disease.
+The Jack McGovern Coats’ Disease Foundation offers research and education grants to further our efforts in finding a cure for Coats’ Disease.

 The Jack McGovern Coats’ Disease Foundation supports medical research specific to Coats’ Disease and other retinal diseases which may lead to a cure or improve treatments and understanding of the pathophysiology for Coats’ Disease.
 The Foundation encourages research and, when applicable, collaboration among researchers working in the area of Coats’ Disease.
 We support clinical or basic research.
 Examples of research focus include, but are not limited to: screening for Coats’ Disease; treatment to prevent vision loss from macular exudation; pathophysiology of vascular pathology in Coats’; vision protection and rehabilitation; assessment of vision loss in children with Coats’; and vision restoration.